TUM-AIMED/hyfed/hyfed-docs/readme/develop_hyfed.md

     """ Aggregate the sum square error values from the clients to compute global variance """

         try:
-            # get the sum square error values from the clients and compute the global variance
+            # Compute the global variance
             self.global_variance = self.compute_aggregated_parameter(StatsLocalParameter.SSE, DataType.NUMPY_ARRAY_FLOAT) / self.global_sample_count

             # this is the last computational step of the variance algorithm, so prepare the results